 — According to the book Arc Of Justice, after Sweet’s wife and child died, a female tried to live with him but she fled because of battering.
 A male also tried to live with Sweet but he too was battered and fled.

-— Ossian Sweet was stripped of his medical license sometime in the 1930s (there can be only ONE reason for the state of Michigan to pull his license: FRAUD.
-Sweet most likely was working in cahoots with the black pharmacist i.e. Sweet would conjure up phony ailments on his clients, then Sweet and the pharmacist would split the money made from Sweet’s phony prescriptions.
+— Ossian Sweet was stripped of his medical license sometime in the 1930s.
+Note: There can be only ONE reason for the state of Michigan to pull his license: FRAUD.
+Sweet’s only activity as a doctor was diagnosing an ailment then recommending a treatment.
+Most likely Sweet was working in cahoots with the black pharmacist i.e. Sweet would conjure up phony ailments on his clients, then Sweet and the pharmacist would split the money made from Sweet’s phony prescriptions.

 –Sweet was arrested for practicing medicine without a license; and he was also arrested for selling tobacco to minors.

 My own honest and dispassionate assessment of Ossian Sweet, largely based on the evidence from Arc of Justice, is that he was a completely unremarkable man in every way , though be behaved like an elitist.
 Sweet was painfully unsociable – not developing a single enduring friendship in his entire life.
-He was also a VERY unethical man as well – he took out numerous loans claiming he was a doctor after his license was pulled.
+He was also a VERY unethical man as well e.g. he lied to his clients about medical conditions to line his own pockets; he lied about going to Europe’s best medical schools; he lied about having witnessed a lynching when he was 5-years-old; he lied about being a doctor – after his license was pulled – and took out numerous loans.
 In 1960, Ossian Sweet, deep in debt and facing eviction, his life a complete failure, committed suicide by shooting himself in the head.
 Ossian Sweet was considered no hero at the time he shot himself.

 A Planned Massacre?
 The evidence is pretty darn convincing.

-Note: There is enough evidence to convince me that Ossian Sweet and his cohorts had planned a MASSACRE of white people, and it was either orchestrated by, or involved, the NAACP.
+The Scheme: There is enough evidence to convince me that Ossian Sweet and his cohorts had planned a MASSACRE of white people, and it was either orchestrated by, or involved, the NAACP.
 The Plan (scheme) appeared to be this:: Sweet would move into a house in a white community … where he knew his presence was certain to cause a neighborhood protest.
-He would bring with him nine other black males, armed to the gills with guns & ammo, and there inside Sweet’s home they would wait for white people to come barging in to physically remove them.
-The Negroes would then all open fire on them.
+He would bring with him nine other black males, armed to the gills with guns & ammo.
+And inside Sweet’s home they would wait for white people to come barging in to physically remove them.
+The Negroes would then open fire on the unarmed white people.
 And after the MASSACRE, the men involved would allow themselves to be arrested and plead defense of their life and property from a raging mob.
 The renowned Clarence Darrow, a proud member of the NAACP at this time, would then be summoned by the NAACP to represent the Negroes.
 And buttressing the case for a planned massacre and Darrow’s representation is the fact that Sweet postponed his move-in date until after Darrow finished with the Scopes trial in Tennessee.
-And what would be in it for the NAACP to arrange this massacre?
+And how would the NAACP expect to profit from this arrange massacre?
 With the presence of Darrow, it would be headline news in every major metropolitan area in the country i.e. priceless coast to coast publicity for the still largely unknown NAACP for the duration of the trial.
 And after the trial, well, if Darrow lost, the NAACP would claim a prejudiced white jury.
 They still would get the benefit of coast-to-coast publicly.
 However, if Darrow got an acquittal for the men, this is where the NAACP would expect to really cash in.
 They would naturally be rocketed to instant stardom status among Negroes.
 And what would be the expectation here?
 The NAACP’s empty treasury would explode anew with dues paying members.
 The NAACP would also be viewed as the Negro’s new guardian of integration justice, and a defender against the heavy-handed injustices white people allegedly continually inflicted on the Negro people all across America.
 This was, again, in my opinion, how it was supposed to play out.

 The best laid schemes of mice and men…